 How to Wash Knee Sleeves

 Do you like your knee sleeves?
 Do you want to keep them in tip-top shape?

 Protect your investment.
-Wash your knee sleeves by hand.
+Wash these sleeves by hand.
 And then let them air dry.

-Sure, some labels may say that you can wash them on a delicate cycle with cold water, but, over time, this will take its toll on the garment.
+Sure, I came to know that some labels may say that you can wash them on a delicate cycle with cold water, but, over time, this type of duty will take its toll on the garment.

 To wash your sleeves by hand, draw a bucket of cold water with mild soap.
 Soak the socks for a few minutes to loosen dirt and odors.
 Lightly scrub the socks to remove any persistent stains.

 Then, run your knee sleeves under cool, running water for a minute to remove any soap and loosened dirt.
 Wring them out, and then hang them to dry.

 Since these sleeves are in direct contact with your skin, they should be washed after every wear or at least every other wear.
 If you buy a quality knee sleeve, however, they will be likely be composed of thick material or knit that takes longer to dry.
 Because of this, it is a good idea to have an extra pair or two of knee sleeves to wear while the other ones dry.

 Are knee sleeves your only option for knee pain?